jp1884/techvolution-vegas-baby/Techvolution II - Building The Life Star/11 - Techvolution II - BTLS.md

 Have to integrate the next several chapters into a Life Star sequence, and use these topics as filters, toggles, moons of Jupiter, to showcase a ruling philosophy that, like a physicist and biologist does today, uses science to find the truth, not personal opinions absent of better sensory input like telescopes, microscopes and such...

+- Adapative radiation, happens in humanity inside every new age.
 - There's something about Life Star, and Sun, and knowledge, telling us the age/rules.
 The Sun tell us our age in revolutions, but Life Star tells us our scientific age.
 - Notably, once Techvolution frees people to choose their own tools, it's the majic of millions of people, that builds our Life Star.
 - Life Star is technological representation of nature.
 Like an ecosystem, it enforces accountability and reciprocation between lifeforms and thereby the Techvolution of life.